What is an IP Address?

 - Stay Informed.
 We cover a wide range of cybersecurity topics on our blog.
 And there are several credible sources offering threat reports and recommendations, such as NIST, CISA, FBI, ENISA, Symantec, Verizon, Cisco, Crowdstrike, and many more.

 Frequently Asked Questions

-What is an external IP address?
+What is an IP address used for?

-How do I find my IP address?
+Can someone find me from my IP address?

 Author: Tibor Moes

 Founder & Chief Editor at SoftwareLab